MihalEhven/AndroidCollisionKit/README.md

 AndroidCollisionKit
 ===================

-Android app that organizes information related to auto collisions.
+Android app that organizes information related to automobile collisions.